 Once you have a few weeks worth of data under your belt, you can then open up Ignite and check out how your keywords are performing.

-The first thing that I do is click on the “Poor Conversions” filter which tells me which keywords are not doing well.
+The first thing that I do is click on the filters tab and select the following parameters.

-In the example above, the keywords 100% linen napkins and irish linen napkins are not converting at all.
+In the example above, the keywords teal linen napkins and purple linen napkins are not converting at all.

 Well guess what?
-We don’t sell irish linen or 100% linen napkins in our store.
+We don’t sell teal linen or purple linen napkins in our store.

 As a result, I set these terms as “Exact Match Negative” keywords for this campaign so I don’t show ads for these search phrases going forward.